 Students who do not meet relevant early benchmarks or who demonstrate difficulty meeting the program’s academic and conduct standards — including the Standards of Conduct in the Harvard Community outlined in this handbook — will be informed of the faculty’s concern about their progress.
 The purpose of this notification is to provide early warning and intervention for students who may be struggling in the program.
 Ph.D. students receiving federal financial aid should refer to the Financial Aid section of the GSAS handbook for additional satisfactory progress policies.

-A student who is experiencing academic difficulty will receive a letter from the program faculty director explaining the reasons for the committee’s concerns and specifying a probationary period in which the student should work with his/her adviser to return to good academic standing.
-The student will be expected to report back to the faculty director about their progress within the time specified in their letter.
+A student who is experiencing academic difficulty will receive a letter from the program Faculty Director explaining the reasons for the Committee’s concerns and specifying a probationary period in which the student should work with his/her adviser to return to good academic standing.
+The student will be expected to report back to the Faculty Director about his/her progress within the time specified in their letter.
 If there is insufficient evidence of adequate performance, or if there are serious concerns about a student’s conduct, behavior, or capacity to succeed, the Steering Committee may vote to terminate the student’s degree candidacy.

 Criteria for satisfactory performance used in these reviews include the following: satisfactory performance in and completion of required coursework, number of years in the program, comprehensive examination results, timely progress toward all Ph.D. program milestones, and adherence to the Standards of Conduct in the Harvard Community outlined in this handbook.
 Ph.D. students must maintain at least a B+ average in their courses.
-(See Grading System and Grade Averaging for an explanation of the grading system and how averages are calculated.)
+(See HGSE Grading System section of this handbook for an explanation of the grading system and how averages are calculated.)

 Earning an Ed.M. or A.M.

-Candidates for the Ph.D. in Education degree may apply eight courses/32 credits of their doctoral program toward a Master of Education, or Ed.M. degree from HGSE or an A.M.-in-passing from GSAS.
-Ph.D. in Education students may apply for a master’s degree only after they have completed at least 16 courses (64 credits) since enrolling in the Ph.D.
-Program.
-Students should review the program requirements and consult with the relevant Ed.M.
-Program Director while completing Ph.D. coursework.
-Some Ed.M. programs may require specific, non-negotiable requirements (e.g. practicum hours).
-Though many Ph.D. requirements overlap with Ed.M. program requirements or course substitutions may be accepted by the program director, it is ultimately at the program director’s discretion whether or not the Ed.M. will be approved with coursework completed from the Ph.D.
-Program.
+Candidates for the Ph.D. in Education degree may apply eight courses/32 credits of their doctoral program toward an A.M. in passing from GSAS.
+Ph.D. in Education students may apply for a master’s only after they have completed at least 16 courses (64 credits) since enrolling in the Ph.D. program.

 The written and oral examinations for the Ph.D. in Education focus on the breadth and depth of students’ knowledge and reasoning.
 They are administered with three goals in mind: